 So, since we know that wages are not ultimately the best source of income, then the question must be asked… How do you turn a profit?
 There are many ways, but I will stick to a few simple categories here.

-In building a business you can again take this a few directions by either becoming a drop shipper, or earn commissions through (one of my personal favorites of) affiliate marketing or you can even join a network marketing company (not something I highly suggest).
+In building a business you can again take this a few directions by either becoming a drop shipper, earn commissions through affiliate marketing, or (something I only suggest in a few unique situations) you can even join a network marketing company.

-- Earning money from an Asset.
-(After finding success through your business then I suggest adding this.
-I would alter that only if your business you build is in real estate investing in which case you will be able to build both at once).
+I suggest adding this after finding success through your business as it will fund it.
+I would alter that only if your business you build is in real estate investing in which case you will be able to build both at once.

 Since my goal is to get you on a great path with as little of an investment as possible; for now we will bypass everyone’s “favorite career path” of becoming a salesman, or a network marketer trying to learn how to write a book on how to “loose friends and alienate people”, and get straight to some good stuff…owning and building your own business.

 The information provided is not intended to replace or serve as a substitute for any legal, real estate, tax, or other professional advice, consultation or service.

 You should consult with a professional in the respective legal, tax, accounting, real estate, or other professional areas before making any decisions you make and actions you take.